YizeZhang/Net_Diff/for_redistribution/readme.txt

-This is the installation file of Net_Diff for user who don't have MATLAB or MATLAB Run Time in the computer.
+This is the installation file of Net_Diff for user who don't have MATLAB R2017a or MATLAB Runtime version 9.2 (R2017a).  in the computer.

 When running it, please keep your computer connected to internet.

-It may takes some minutes to download Matlab Run Time, please be patient.
+It may takes some minutes to download MATLAB Runtime , please be patient.